Social Democratic and Labour Party: Foundation and early history (1970–1972)

 The SDLP initially rejected the Nationalist Party's policy of abstentionism and sought to fight for civil rights within the Stormont system.
-However, the SDLP quickly came to the view that Stormont was unreformable, and withdrew from parliamentary involvement.
+However, the SDLP quickly came to the view that Stormont was unreformable, refusing to attend the state opening on 18 June 1971, and withdrawing altogether in response the shooting dead of Seamus Cusack and Desmond Beattie in Derry on 8 July.